Synthetixio/synthetix/publish/README.md

 ## How and when to update in PRs

 - Any PRs that involve a SIP must always add an entry to `sips` list.
-- However they should never allocate a SIP to a release (in `releases` list) - this is done once we are ready to promote a release to Goerli (and thus staging), this way, your PRs are disconnected from releases as they should be.
+- However they should never allocate a SIP to a release (in `releases` list) - this is done once we are ready to promote a release to sepolia (and thus staging), this way, your PRs are disconnected from releases as they should be.

 ## Testing